 From 29th September 1962, due to resolutions passed in an extraordinary Meeting, the aims, purposes and structure of the Association were changed, so that as a private, apolitical organisation giving no support to any political party, it began to operate actively in the Fashion sector.
 Its aim, as it still is today, was to "represent the highest values of Italian fashion, and to protect, co-ordinate and strengthen the image of Italian fashion in Italy and abroad, as well as the technical, artistic and economic interests of its Associates".

-Camera Nazionale della Moda Italiana has decided to support the Charitybuzz i ...
+Camera Nazionale della Moda Italiana announces finalists who will compete for the ...